Millfield Prep, Glastonbury

 Word on the ground

-Parents report that children don’t slip under the radar here, that the ‘average’ child gets noticed and their talents are drawn out, ‘without taking them out of their comfort zone’.
-The wide range of opportunities is ‘like a sweet shop’, something for everyone.
+Parents report that children don’t slip under the radar here, that talents are drawn out, without taking kids out of their comfort zone.
 Pupils’ with extra needs are identified early on and well supported.
-Communication between school and parents and pastoral care, is seen as ‘excellent’.
-Children boarding settle well and throw themselves into the plethora of weekend activities – a parent with a boarder in Year 6 said she’d not had a single ‘wobbly’ call home yet.
-The kids are ‘really happy’.
-One parent even described the school as ‘having it’s own magic’.
+Communication between school and parents and pastoral care, is seen as excellent.
+Boarders settle fast: a Year 6 parent said she’d not had a single wobbly call home yet.

 THE MUDDY VERDICT

 Good for: Its a no brainer that anyone sporty would want to come here – facilities and coaching are second to none – but children with two left feet and no hand-eye-ball co-ordination (er, that’ll be me) would fit in too – and may even find themselves representing the school at sport at some level, to their own surprise.
-Parents of children who don’t, as yet, excel in any area; the school prides itself on drawing out the potential in every single pupil, whatever their ability.
+Parents of children who don’t, as yet, excel in any area – the school aims to find everyone’s potential.
 The opportunities are there and for the taking.

 Not for: The emphasis here is on the whole pupil not on academic success alone, so if that’s your focus, it might not be the school for you.